Post

 const uint64_t load_end = load_start + segment->virtual_size();

-The comment is clear: the p_vaddr attribute of the dynamic segment is used to find the dynamic table.
-LIEF even goes further that this as they also compute the relative offset of the dynamic table based on the PT_LOAD segment that contains the dynamic table (source).
+The p_vaddr attribute of the PT_DYNAMIC segment entry is used to find the dynamic table.
+LIEF even goes further than this as they also compute the relative offset of the dynamic table based on the PT_LOAD segment entry that contains the dynamic table (source).

-Note: If no wrapping PT_LOAD segment is found, the parser falls back to reading directly from the PT_DYNAMIC segment’s file offset
+Note: If no wrapping PT_LOAD segment entry is found, the parser falls back to reading directly from the file offset of the PT_DYNAMIC segment entry.

 1